lwiest/BASICCompiler/readme.md

 # BASIC Compiler

-This project is an open-source BASIC compiler written in Java.
+BASIC Compiler is an open-source BASIC compiler written in Java.

 It compiles a BASIC program into Java bytecode, which can be executed with any Java Virtual Machine 1.5 and higher.

 Originally, I started this project to learn about Java bytecodes, hacking together an empty Java class file, adding bits and pieces.
 Soon this grew into implementing a BASIC compiler complete enough to compile and play classic BASIC games like, for example, "StarTrek".

 BASIC Compiler is self-contained.
 It uses only a minimum set of Java Virtual Machine methods and by intention no other frameworks as I wanted to write the compiler from scratch.
 The functionality of BASIC Compiler is backed by over 1500 unit test programs in BASIC.
 The implemented BASIC language is oriented at Microsoft BASIC.

 The BASIC Compiler source code is available under the MIT license.

 Enjoy! -- Lorenz